 - Recurring thoughts of death or suicide (not just fearing death)

 - A sense of restlessness or being slowed down

 Can Depression be Treated Successfully by Traditional Medicine or is Cannabis the Best Alternative?

-Unfortunately, that’s been an age old question for centuries now.
+Unfortunately, this has been an age old question for decades.
 What’s certain, however, is that depression is far more than the result of a simple chemical imbalance.
 Do “depression medicines” like Zoloft and Cymbalta work?

-In the last several decades, new research has rather alarmingly pointed to the role of an innate system of cannabinoid receptors in our brains and nervous systems that seem to govern, well, pretty much everything in our bodies – from routine physiological mechanisms like digestion and inflammation, to complex mental processes like cognition and emotion.
+In the last several years, new research has rather alarmingly pointed to the role of an innate system of cannabinoid receptors in our brains and nervous systems that seem to govern pretty much everything in our bodies – from routine physiological mechanisms like digestion and inflammation, to complex mental processes like cognition and emotion.

 Could this mean that cannabis truly is the divine, 100% natural miracle drug that some people believe it to be?

-Hmm.
-For now, we’ll leave that one for the philosophers to ruminate on.
+Well, for now we’ll leave that one for the philosophers to think about.
 In the meantime, it may be wise to keep a keen eye on the progression of medical marijuana research, and its potentially vital role in how to treat depression.

 Can Cannabis act as a Medicine and Treat Depression?

 We’ll stop short of turning this into a pseudo-academic journal article; those are boring to read, and, more importantly, we’re not that smart.
 However, here at Marijuanabreak we want to touch on the phenomenal aspect of the body’s endocannabinoid system (ECS), which was only discovered in detail several decades ago in the 1970’s.